 The Create or Edit Scheduled Subject Visits application allows Study Designers to create scheduled visit intervals per your defined protocol visit schedule.
-The application is accessed from the Study Menu.
+The application is accessed from the Study Menu if the user has access to the corresponding Role Security Permission, Subject Record Page Design.

 Fixed Scheduled Visit Intervals Columns Definitions: